 Early Life

-Murat Ülker was born in Istanbul, Turkey, on March 21, 1959.
-He is the son of Sabri Ülker, the founder of Ülker Holding.
-He attended İstanbul Erkek Lisesi and graduated from Boğaziçi University with a degree in business administration.
-He furthered his education with studies at the American Institute of Baking (AIB) and the Zentralfachschule der Deutschen Süßwarenwirtschaft (ZDS) and trained at the Continental Baking Company in the United States.
+Murat Ülker was born on March 21, 1959, in Istanbul, Turkey.
+He attended İstanbul Erkek Lisesi and later earned a degree in business administration from Boğaziçi University.
+To further his education, he studied at the American Institute of Baking (AIB) and Zentralfachschule der Deutschen Süßwarenwirtschaft (ZDS).
+He also gained experience through an internship at Continental Baking Company in the United States.
+His family has Crimean Tatar roots, migrating to Turkey in 1929.

 Rise to Success

-Ülker began his career at Ülker Group, part of Yıldız Holding, in 1984 as a control coordinator.
-He rose through the ranks, becoming assistant general manager and later general manager.
-In 2000, he became the CEO of Yıldız Holding and then became its chairman in 2008.
-Under his leadership, Yıldız Holding made significant acquisitions, including Godiva Chocolatier in 2008 and United Biscuits in 2014.
-In 2016, Yıldız formed a new global business, pladis, by combining Ülker, United Biscuits, and DeMet's Candy Company.
-He was named the richest businessman in Turkey in 2018.
-As of April 2025, he is the richest person in Turkey.
+Ülker joined the Ülker Group in 1984 as a control coordinator, quickly advancing to assistant general manager and later general manager.
+In 2000, he became the CEO of Yıldız Holding and, in 2008, assumed the role of chairman.
+Under his leadership, Yıldız Holding expanded through strategic acquisitions, including Godiva Chocolatier in 2008 and United Biscuits in 2014.
+In 2016, he spearheaded the creation of pladis, a global business consolidating Ülker, United Biscuits, and DeMet's Candy Company.

 Key Business Strategies